 - How often do you hire?
 We hire off of our eligibility list periodically throughout the year as openings occur from retirement or new positions developed.

 Selection Process Overview

 Qualified applicants will be invited to participate in a written examination.
-Applicants who pass the written exam become eligible for a first level interview.
-Applicants who are selected will go on for a second level interview.
-After the second level interview, applicants who are selected will be scheduled for a candidate physical ability test.
-Applicants who pass the CPAT are placed on an eligibility list.
+Applicants who pass the written exam will be placed on an eligibility list.
+Applicants from the eligibility list will be considered for an invitation to an assessment center and/or panel-style interview.
+Proof of the successful completion of a CPAT, no more than twelve (12) months prior to the invitation to an assessment center and/or participation in a panel-style interview, will be required.
+Those applicants who successfully complete an assessment center and/or panel-style interview will be placed on a hiring eligibility list.
+Prior to attending a firefighter recruit academy, applicants must successfully complete a medical physical exam and background check.
+Those applicants who are able to successfully pass the medical physical exam and background check will be invited to continue in the hiring process.
 As openings occur, firefighter recruits musts complete a 12 week academy and are then placed in the field as probationary firefighters for a period of 12 months.
-Successful completion of all phases of the selection process does NOT automatically guarantee a position with the City of Tempe Fire, Medical, Rescue Department.
+Successful completion of all phases of the selection process does NOT automatically guarantee a position with the City of Tempe Fire Medical Rescue Department.
 Position vacancies, academy class size and time constraints dictate if a candidate will be hired.

 • International Association of Black Professional Fire Fighters